-The following is a complete list of dental procedures for which benefits are payable under the optional supplemental Enhanced Benefit for the Option C package.
+The following is a complete list of dental procedures for which benefits are payable under the optional supplemental Enhanced Benefit for the Option A or B package.

 Non-listed procedures are not covered.
 This plan does not allow alternate benefits.